Green iguana: Captivity

-In some locales (such as New York City and Hawaii), iguanas are considered exotic pets, and ownership is prohibited.
+In some locales (such as New York City and Hawaii), ownership of iguanas is prohibited.
 Due to the potential impact of an introduced species on Hawaii's ecosystem, the state has strict regulations regarding the import and possession of green iguanas; violators can spend three years in jail and be fined up to $200,000.

 Conservation

 The green iguana is listed under Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning that international trade is regulated through the CITES permit system.
 In addition, the green iguana is listed as Least Concern by the IUCN, with a mention of habitat depletion from development being a possible concern for green iguana populations in the future.
 Historically, green iguana meat and eggs have been eaten as a source of protein throughout their native range, and are prized for their alleged medicinal and aphrodisiac properties.

-Efforts to raise green iguanas in the past have been made to raise green iguanas in captivity as a food source in an attempt to encourage more sustainable land use in Panama and Costa Rica.
+In the past, there have been efforts to raise green iguanas in captivity as a food source in an attempt to encourage more sustainable land use in Panama and Costa Rica.

 In 2020, iguana researchers collaborated to create an extended and 'live' database on genetic variation within the green iguana.
 The intent of the database is primarily to guide population management, hybrid identification, and monitoring of invasions and illegal trade.